System-Level Natural Language Feedback: Case Study 2: Response Generation

 \subsubsection{Refinement Generation}

-We instruct GPT-3.5 to generate refinements for 1,000 randomly sampled unsatisfied responses through criteria-based prompts, as shown in \autoref{tab:response_refinement_prompt}.
-As in \S\ref{sec:query_refinement_generation}, we conduct ablation studies to demonstrate the effectiveness of derived criteria from feedback.
-The results are shown in \autoref{tab:response_instruction}.
-We make the following observations: (i) Adding the groundedness criterion will improve the groundedness metric. (ii) Adding the relevance criterion will increase helpfulness and relevance. (iii) GPT-3.5 generated refinements are always confident and rarely include sentences like ``I'm not sure'' or ``I don't know''. (iv) In terms of satisfaction, the best overall performance is achieved by the prompt with all the criteria added.
+We use GPT-3.5 with criteria-based prompts to refine 1,000 sampled unsatisfied responses (details in Appendix~\ref{app:refinement_with_gpt3.5}).
+As in \S\ref{sec:query_refinement_generation}, we conduct ablation studies to demonstrate the effectiveness of derived criteria.
+The results in \autoref{tab:response_instruction_abbr} highlight: (i) Adding the groundedness criterion improves the groundedness metric. (ii) Adding the relevance criterion increases helpfulness and relevance. (iii) GPT-3.5 refinements are confident and rarely include phrases like ``I'm not sure'' or ``I don't know''. (iv) In terms of satisfaction, the best performance is achieved by the prompt with all criteria added.
 Therefore, when collecting training data, we use the three criteria-augmented prompt for response refinement.